BCDevOps/openshift-wiki/docs/OCP/OCPServiceDefinition.md

 ### Training

 Periodic internally-delivered training is provided by the DevOps Platform Services team.
-The internal training schedule is available [here] (https://developer.gov.bc.ca/ExchangeLab-Course:-Openshift-101).
+The internal training schedule is available [here](https://developer.gov.bc.ca/ExchangeLab-Course:-Openshift-101).
 Commercial OpenShift training is also available from Red Hat.
 For details on the commercial training, contact [Olena Mitovska](mailto:olena.mitovska@gov.bc.ca), Product Owner for Platform Services.

 **Welcome to the DevOps Platform and to the Platform Community!**